 To solve the above problems inherent in using electric handheld drills for mixing, we created the Collomixer.

 Power is the key for mixing small batches ranging from one to four bags of material on-site.
-Drill motors lack power for attaining the speeds necessary for turning the mixing drill bit through viscous or heavy materials.
+Drill motors lack power for attaining the speeds necessary for turning the mixing drill bit or drill attachment for mixing concrete through viscous or heavy materials.

 While drills only suffice for mixing thin liquids in small amounts, larger volumes or heavier weights need more power behind the mixing paddle.
 The Collomixer line includes products with more powerful motors designed for thorough combination of all mixture types.